JLBrigham/CV/README.md

 _Bed and Breakfast Host_

 - Solely responsible for managing all aspects of the day-to-day running of a bed and breakfast sleeping 10 guests, **time management** was crucial in order to meet guest expectations.
-- **Building relationships** with guests from all over the world, taking time to understand their motivations, ensured I received **great feedback**.
+- **Building relationships** with guests from all over the world, I took time to understand their motivations and what they wanted from their holiday which ensured I received **great feedback**.

 ## Education